dixsonhuie/dih-k8s-training-labs/lab-service-dev-solution/README.md

 curl -v localhost:8080/queryrs?tableName=Persons

 2. Change for k8s environment
-2.1 Change application_k8s properties to reflect paramters in your k8s enviorments 2.2 Rename application.properties to application_sg.properties & application_k8s.properties to application.properties
+2.1 Change application_k8s properties to reflect paramters in your k8s enviorments <br>
+2.2 Rename application.properties to application_sg.properties & application_k8s.properties to application.properties
 2.3 Run in terminal : mvn clean install
 2.3 Build image: (create user in docker hub if you don't have one)